grentank/create-react-ssr-layout/README.md

 Two routers are added for convenience. `indexRouter` uses `res.render` method for rendering markups. `res.render` requires a string `Layout` to be passed as its first argument.
 The second argument may be ommited.
 Use it to pass props to `App.jsx`.

 `Layout.jsx` has basic HTML markdown.
-It uploads webpack scripts `app.js` and `vendor.js` and uses `dangerouslySetInnerHTML` to pass `initState` to client side for the hydration process.
+It uploads webpack scripts `app.js` and `vendor.js` and uses `dangerouslySetInnerHTML` to pass `initState` to client side for the hydration process (if an option `webpack` with hydration was picked).

+## Issues

+Please, report about any found problems in project's github issues.